vapor/docs/4.0/docs/crypto.md

 #### TOTP

 A TOTP is an addition to the HOTP.
 It works the same, but it uses time instead of a counter to generate uniqueness.
-Due to latency problems, both networks but also humans related, the TOTP is generated over a time interval.
+To compensate for minor skews introduced by unsynchronized clocks, network latency and user delay, a TOTP is generated to be valid over a specified time interval.
 ```swift
 let key = SymmetricKey(size: .bits128)
 let totp = TOTP(key: key, digest: .sha256, digits: .six, interval: 60)